Spin Dynamics in van der Waals Magnetic Systems: Broadband FMR investigation of key parameters of magnetic properties

-Beyond the spin-orbit coupling-induced $g$-factor shift at zero field, the Nagata theory ~\cite{nagata1977short, nagata1977epr} indicates that a correction of $g$-factor shift under high-temperature perturbation approximation and in the presence of finite magnetic field should be considered for the studies of critical phenomena in low-dimensional magnet.
-Recently, temperature dependence of $g$-factor in ferromagnetic semiconductor CrSiTe$_3$ has been investigated using broadband three-dimensional vector-ferromagnetic resonance experiments ~\cite{li2022anomalous}.
-As shown in Fig. \ref{g-factor}g, the clear downwards- or upwards shifts of the $g$-factor, with a maximum value at $T_c = 34.15$ K, are observed at varied temperature.
-The shift of $g$-factor near the critical temperature is attributed to the enhanced magnetic fluctuations and anisotropic exchange interactions.
+As shown in Fig. \ref{g-factor}g, the clear downwards- or upwards shifts of the $g$-factor, with a maximum value at $T_c = 34.15$ K, are observed at varied temperatures.
 In addition, the cryogenic vector magnet system allows angular dependent measurements of $g$-factor at $T_c$.
-As shown in Fig. \ref{g-factor}h, the $(3\mathrm{cos}^2 \theta_{H} - 1)$ like angular dependence derived from the Nagata theory fits well with the FMR extracted $g$-factor, where the magic angle with a spin-only $g$-factor is observed at $\theta_H = 54.74^{\circ}$
+As shown in Fig. \ref{g-factor}h, the $(3\mathrm{cos}^2 \theta_{H} - 1)$ like angular dependence derived from the Nagata theory fits well with the FMR extracted $g$-factor, where the magic angle with a spin-only $g$-factor is observed at $\theta_H = 54.74^{\circ}$.
+Here, the anisotropic components are taken into account in the spin Hamiltonian of \ce{CrSiTe3}.
+In contrast, \ce{CrGeTe3} with a similar crystalline structure but quasi-isotropic Heisenberg spin model exhibits a much smaller $g$-factor shift.
+Therefore, the shift of $g$-factor near the critical temperature in \ce{CrSiTe3} is essentially attributed to both the enhanced magnetic fluctuations and anisotropic spin interactions.